 WHAT'S FORM 483?

-A Form 483 is issued by the FDA at the conclusion of an inspection to notify the company of objectionable conditions that might be in violation of the US Food, Drug and Cosmetic Act and related Acts
+- Issued by USFDA at the conclusion of an inspection to notify a company of violation of the US Food Drug and Cosmetic (FD&C) Act and related Acts

-According to sources, FDA inspectors visited the plant in the process of giving approval to application for Valsartan, the generic version of Novartis' Diovan
+- USFDA inspectors visited the plant in the process of giving approval to application for Valsartan, the generic version of Novartis' Diovan